Who is eligible to receive a VA loan?

 • Are a spouse of a service person missing in action or a prisoner of war

-To find out more, VA Home Loan Specialist are standing by to take your call 888-573-4496
+To find out more, VA Home Loan Specialists are standing by to take your call 888-573-4496

 Additional VA Eligibility Information

-Why consider a VA loan?
-If you’re a veteran with sufficient credit, income and employment to purchase a primary residence without a required down payment on the purchase price of the home, just as long as the sale price doesn’t exceed the home’s appraised value.
-While you’ll need money for earnest money, the seller or lender may pay closing costs as they are a negotiable item.
+If you’re a veteran wanting to purchase a primary residence, your requirements are surprisingly few.
+Sufficient credit, income, and employment can help you to purchase without a required down payment on the price of the home, just as long as the sale price doesn’t exceed the home’s appraised value.

 There are many other advantages to having a VA loan for veterans who are ready to purchase a home.
 These include: